d42ejh/svg2png_script/readme.md

 # What is this?
-Script that convert and resize svg files to png format.
+Script that converts and resizes svg files to png format.

 # Why?
 To generate icons for Qt projects.